dolmades/dolmades-cli/README.md

 Dolmades are intended as a mean to ease installation and distribution of windows programs in Linux environments to the utmost extent.
 This collection of command line tools represent the first implementation of the underlying concept.
 As of now there are two python scripts

+* dolmades - to maintain your installed windows application
 * goglizer - prepares win-only GOG games to be cooked (GOG account required)
 * cook - cooks a dolmade given a Dolmadefile (specification) and its ingredients (files)